 Either the resources won’t be there or the corporate innovation muscles simply won’t be strong enough to respond appropriately.

 More often than not, the recovery can only be met through costly acquisition, often at an expense greater than the original investment into innovation in the first place.
 Oh, the irony.

-The long and short, whichever strategy you take, you still need to know what’s going on.
+The long and short, whichever market strategy you take, you still need to know what’s going on.

 And to be really clear:

 Rocking up to events (which are now cancelling around the world)